rharbird/microbit-challenges/docs/source/tutorials/getting_started.rst

 the possibilities are endless.
 Let's take a look at the features that you can use in your designs:

  * 25 red LED lights that can flash messages.
- * Two programmable buttons (A and B) that can be used to tell the microbit when to start and stop things.
+ * Two programmable buttons (A and B) that can be used to tell the micro:bit when to start and stop things.
  * A thermistor to measure the temperature.
  * A light sensor to measure the change in light.
  * An accelerometer to detect motion.
  * A magnetometer to tell you which direction you’re heading in.
- * A radio and a Bluetooth connection to interact with other devices.
+ * A radio and a Bluetooth Low Energy connection to interact with other devices.

 .. image:: microbit-front-back.jpg
    :scale: 60%
    :align: center

-In this tutorial you will create your first micro:bit program; after that, well we've listed a few ideas but it's really up to you.
+Now you will create your first micro:bit program; after that, well we've listed a few ideas but it's really up to you.

 Your First Program
 ===================